 1. Purpose of procedures

 1.1 Workplace rehabilitation is the process of restoring injured staff to their maximal physical, psychological, social, vocational and economic capacity.
 The University aims to assist injured staff to return to normal duties as quickly and as safely as possible.
 The University approaches injury management as a process of consultation and communication between all stakeholders to ensure optimal working capacity for the injured staff member throughout the rehabilitation process.

-1.2 These procedures operationalise the principles set out in the Workplace Rehabilitation – Managerial Policy and clarify responsibilities of stakeholders.
+1.2 These procedures operationalise the principles set out in the Workplace Rehabilitation – Operational Policy and clarify responsibilities of stakeholders.

 2. Work-related injuries

 2.1 Staff must report work-related injuries to their supervisor as soon as possible.

 - Staff must complete an Incident Report form (available on MyUSC and the USC website) and forward the completed form to their supervisor and copy to Human Resources (email email@example.com).

 - Staff must obtain a workers’ compensation (WorkCover) medical certificate from their treating medical practitioner if they intend to claim for worker’s compensation.